-Beetroot Chocolate Cake is a popular cake in my home.
+Chocolate Beet Cake is a popular cake in my home.
 This super moist and decadent cake is easy and quick to prepare.
-This is one of our favorite go to cake recipes.
-Find the Beetroot Chocolate cake recipe from scratch with step by step pictures below.

-Lately I have been obsessed with two ingredients mixed together, beetroot and chocolate.
+Lately, I have been obsessed with two ingredients mixed together, beets and chocolate.

 You wouldn’t imagine the earthy sweet pink/red beetroot together with the sinful dark chocolate and yet both compliment each other outrageously well.